 When moving classes in school:

-- Information will be passed on to the new class teacher in advance and all staff take part in a transition meeting with the next teacher, where IEP s will be shared.
+- Information will be passed on to the new class teacher in advance and all staff take part in a transition meeting with the next teacher, where Support Plans will be shared.

 In Year 6: